sunyj/bizcal/README.md

 ])
 ```

-Constructor `Calendar(spec)` accepts `spec` as a string or a list of strings.
+The `Calendar(spec)` constructor accepts `spec` as either a string or a list of strings.

-- If `spec` is a string, it is accepted as a path to calendar definition file.
-Each line defines calendar for one year by providing all holidays (may include weekends) of that year.
+- If `spec` is a string, it is treated as a path to a calendar definition file.
+Each line in the file defines the holidays (and potentially weekends) for a specific year.
-- If `spec` is a list of string, each string should be a line of calendar definition for one year.
+- If `spec` is a list of strings, each string represents a line of calendar definitions for one year.
-- Year line format: `YYYY: holidays, holidays, ...`, where `holidays` should be a date range with format `MMDD`, `MMDD-DD` or `MMDD-MMDD`。
+- The year line format is `YYYY: holidays, holidays, ...`, where `holidays` are specified as date ranges in the format `MMDD`, `MMDD-DD`, or `MMDD-MMDD`.

 ### Date creation

-`Date` objects can only be created from a `Calendar` object with call syntax.
+`Date` objects can only be created from a `Calendar` object using call syntax.
 Multiple input formats are supported.

 ```python
 cal = Calendar([...])